section-engineering-education/engineering-education/content/articles/garbage-collection-in-c#-dotnet-framework/index.md

 Generation 2 identifies an item that has been swept by the GC more than once.
 If things in generation 1 here are not released, they will migrate to generation 2, where they can be published.
 The reason for this is because the items will exist primarily in heap memory for a long time.
 One illustration of this is the existence of static objects in generation 2.

 **Remember**
 To dispose of Garbage properly, we need to think about it in terms of generations.
-When this occurs, all of the previous generations' components and those from succeeding generations can be employed freely.
+All of the previous generations' components and those from succeeding generations can be employed freely when this occurs.
 Since all the items in the heap memory are deleted, generation 2 is also referred to as full garbage collection.

 Furthermore, Generation 2 will have more Memory than Generation 1, and Generation 1 will have more Memory than Generation 0.